Network firewalls are security tools primarily focused on monitoring, inspecting, and restricting traffic going into and coming out of a network.

 The newfound security measures have protected the company from any ransomware attacks to this date.
 You can read the full case study here.

-Firewall Protection for the Royal Malaysian Customs Department (JKDM)
+Firewall protection for the Royal Malaysian Customs Department (JKDM)

 The Royal Malaysian Customs Department (JKDM) is a government agency in Malaysia.
 It is responsible for administrating Malaysia’s indirect tax policy, border enforcement, and narcotics offenses.
 They handle large amounts of private and confidential information every day and require a strong cybersecurity strategy for their data protection.

 One of the key challenges faced by the department was its original underperforming network security firewall.
 It was incapable of providing sufficient protection against newer and more advanced cyber threats.
-When a cyber-attack occurred, it would often go undetected for days and increased the overall vulnerability of the entire department’s network.
+When a cyber-attack occurred, it would often go undetected for days and increase the overall vulnerability of the entire department’s network.

 To rectify the existing problem, the department ultimately chose to implement Sangfor’s NGAF for more advanced protection.
 This comprehensive state-of-the-art network security firewall is capable of eliminating 99% of the malware, including malicious files, known and unknown threats, and even zero-day attacks.